sascha/SSSlidingViewController/README.md

 - `SSNavigationTableViewController`
 - `SSSlidingNavigationController`

 `SSSlidingViewController` should be your root view controller.
 Use `- (void)setLeftViewController:` and `- (void)setRootViewController:` to set the left view controller and the root view controller.

-The left view controller should be an instance of `SSNavigationTableViewController` while the root view controller should be an instance of `SSSlidingNavigationController`, which can contain any kind of other view controller. `SSNavigationTableViewController` uses storyboard identifiers to initialize new view controllers.
+The left view controller should be an instance of `SSNavigationTableViewController` while the root view controller should be an instance of `SSSlidingNavigationController`, which can contain any kind of other view controller.

+`SSNavigationTableViewController` uses storyboard identifiers to initialize new view controllers.

 A sample Xcode project is available in the Examples directory.

+## Preview

 ## License